Two and a Half Men season 3

-The third season of Two and a Half Men originally aired between September 2005 and May 2006.
+The third season of the American television sitcom Two and a Half Men aired on CBS from September 19, 2005 to May 22, 2006.

 Production

-The executive producers of the show for this season were the show's creators Chuck Lorre & Lee Aronsohn.
+The executive producers of the show for this season were the show's creators Chuck Lorre and Lee Aronsohn.
 The show's production companies were Chuck Lorre Productions, The Tannenbaum Company and Warner Bros.
 Television.
 The head writers for this season were Chuck Lorre and Lee Aronsohn.
 Other writers in this season were: Susan Beavers, Eddie Gorodetsky, Don Foster, Mark Roberts, Jeff Abugov and Jim Patterson.
 Gary Halvorson, Asaad Kelada, Rob Schiller, Jerry Zaks, Lee Aronsohn and James Widdoes were the directors for this season.